MGCI-Design-Studio/Index-API/README.md

 # MGCI Design Studio Index Application
 ___
-## A GAS Application for automated spreadsheet modification
+## A GAS Application for automated spreadsheet modification with an embedded Website

 Terminology
 - `name` name the ticket should have